JakubOnderka/ip_network_table/README.md

  [`treebitmap`](https://github.com/hroi/treebitmap) ([fork](https://github.com/JakubOnderka/treebitmap)) as backend,
 that provides fast lookup times, and a small memory footprint.
 Backend can be changed in future releases.

+## Feature flags

+- `export`: enable export trie into bytes or to a writer and import from bytes or from a reader.

 ## Usage

 Add this to your `Cargo.toml`: